 While it looks like the high street and retail generally are suffering, it’s not that people aren’t spending, it’s more that consumers are moving online for their shopping.
-With the convenience of next day delivery, free returns, hundreds of reviews and suggested related products, walking into a shop is no longer a necessity.
+With the convenience of next day delivery, free returns, hundreds of reviews and suggested related products, walking into a vape shop, or any shop, is no longer a necessity.

-However, one such sector that’s not only defying the down hill slump but has also seen a massive upturn in recent years is the vape shop.
+However, one such sector that’s not only defying the downhill slump but has also seen a massive upturn in recent years is the vape shop.
 With a global projected CAGR of 20.8% in the next decade, the rise of the vape shop is only in its infancy.
-Back in 2011, there were only 7 millions vapers worldwide.
+Back in 2011, there were only 7 million vapers worldwide.
 Now in the UK alone, there are over 3 million.

 High street vape stores

 Despite a huge number of closures in clothing and department stores, vape shop numbers have increased 30 times in 2018.
 By and large, what differentiates vape shops from the rest of the high street is the customer service.
 With so many people using e-cigarettes as a means to quit smoking, consumers want tailored advice.
 From their nicotine strength, flavour recommendations and suitable devices – customer service in the e-cigarette industry holds significant importance.
 It’s not just beginners who benefit from going into a high street vape shop.
 Vaping aficionados looking to buy a box mod vape kit or get into the rebuildable and custom parts of vaping can get advice and lessons from experienced staff.